Mairie-de-Saint-Maur/ListApp/README.md

 * At the end, it composes the whole HTML with titles and number of apps inside each category and send it into the div acting as container.

 /** IMPORTANT **/

 On the $.ajax jQuery function, the parameter async is set to false to be able to pass the information gathered to a variable outside of this function.
 For more information see here : https://stackoverflow.com/questions/1478295/what-does-async-false-do-in-jquery-ajax

+## Main.CSS

+You should not have to change anything other than the colors in this file.
+We've used CSS variables to ease this process.
+For each status (we have 4 : OK, WARNING, CRITICAL, UNKNOWN), there's two colors :
+--STATUS-color : this is the principal color, for border and background --STATUS-color-boxshadow : is the same color, but the opacity is very low (0.2) and it's used for the color of the shadow appearing on mouseover (:hover)

+Both of them are declared with RGBA, so it's easy apply the same color and only change the opacity.

 ## JSON Files for configuration
 ### applis.conf